Paul Touvier: Brel connection

 For several years, the Belgian singer Jacques Brel worked with Touvier.
 Touvier met Brel by reportedly approaching him in a restaurant and saying, "I am Paul Touvier, a condemned man."
+Touvier was the producer of a sex-education record for French families, issued by Philips, which included tracks sung by Brel.
 Brel's wife, however, said that they knew him only as "Paul Berthet", an alias which he sometimes used, based on his wife's maiden name.